covalenthq/bsp-agent/README.md

     make run-agent
 ```

-## Docker
+### Docker

 The docker image for this service can be found [here](https://github.com/covalenthq/mq-store-agent/pkgs/container/mq-store-agent)

+Run only the mq-store-agent with the following.

 ```bash
     docker pull ghcr.io/covalenthq/mq-store-agent:latest
     docker run ghcr.io/covalenthq/mq-store-agent:latest
 ```

-Use docker-compose to get all the necessary services along with to also get running along with the mq-store-agent with the following from root -
+Use `docker-compose` to get all the necessary services along with to also get running along with the mq-store-agent with the following from root.
+The other services are -

+1. redis-srv (Open source (BSD licensed), in-memory data structure store)
+1. redis-commander-web (Redis web management tool written in node.js)
+1. ganache-cli (Ethereum blockchain & client)
+1. proof-chain (Validation (proofing) smart-contracts)

 ```bash
     cd mq-store-agent